In my reading of the poker literature I've noticed that most discussions of beginner poker strategy focus on pre-flop action.

 There's no doubt someone with a sensible, measured pre-flop game can be a long-term winner - or at least not much of a loser.
 It's amazing how few regulars in the trenches understand this.

 Why?
 You'll end up in post-flop situations where your opponents will be out of their element and you won't be.
 Experts at post-flop play can simply see more flops profitably.

-Note: some basic strategies are more relevant to cash games than tournaments and vice versa.
+Note: Some basic strategies are more relevant to cash games than tournaments and vice versa.
 I've not distinguished between them, except when the differences are compelling.
-For the most part, solid post-flop play taps similar elements in both.
+For the most part solid post-flop play taps similar elements in both.